iSapozhnik/isapozhnik-site/src/pages/articles/2020-05-29---Improve-your-app-rating/index.md

   - "SKStoreReviewController"
   - "Swift"
   - "Cocoa"
-description: "How to instantly improve you app's rating without getting one stars ✨"
+description: "How to instantly improve your app rating without getting one stars ✨"
 ---

 ![](app-rating.png)